 Production of spermatozoa

 Males of same age (n = 19) were maintained under low risk of sperm competition situation.
 These individuals were singled, placed in individual 120 mL plastic containers preventing any visual or physical contact with other males and limiting olfactory cues.
-The second treatment consisted in placing ten males of the same age in a 960 mL plastic container allowing physical, visual, and chemosensory contacts, to simulate a high risks of sperm competition (n = 24 individuals dissected).
+The second treatment consisted in placing ten males of the same age in a 960 mL plastic container allowing physical, visual, and chemosensory contacts, to simulate a high risk of sperm competition (n = 24 individuals dissected).
 Males from both treatments were kept in these conditions from 5 to 8 days with access to a cotton ball saturated with water.

 Allocation of spermatozoa

-As BSF will not initiate copulations when only one male and one female are placed in a cage (Personal observations), the first step for the experiment on the immediate risks of sperm competition involved transferring 20 virgin males from both treatments (10 singled males and 10 grouped males) to one 15x15x15 cm cage containing 20 virgin females.
-Males from the singled treatments and from the grouped treatment were differentiated by marking a different coloured spot on their thorax.
+As BSF will not initiate copulations when only one male and one female are placed in a cage (personal observations), the first step of the experiment on the immediate risk of sperm competition involved transferring 20 virgin males from both treatments (10 singled males and 10 grouped males) to one 15x15x15 cm cage containing 20 virgin females.
+Males from the singled treatment and from the grouped treatment were distinguished by the application of distinct colored spots on their thorax.

 Individuals remained in contact for 5 hours and fourteen observations sessions were performed.
 The cage was constantly watched during the contact time to ensure that only first matings for each individual were recorded.

-Once copulations began, each mating pair was gently placed on the lid of a petri dish and transferred in a cage of similar size containing either no individuals to simulate low immediate risks of sperm competition (n = 38 individuals composed by n = 23 grouped males and n = 15 singled males), 10 males to simulate high immediate risks of sperm competition (n = 38 individuals composed by n = 24 grouped males and n = 14 singled males), or 10 females to test the ability of males to recognise genuine competitors (n = 43 individuals composed by n = 27 grouped males and n = 16 singled males).
-Time was recorted once copulations were completed to record duration, and ‘high risks’ pairs – i.e. pairs that mated in presence of conspecifics - were removed from the cage immediately after separation to ensure that female did not re-mate.
-Pairs were kept together in petri dishes within which there is not enough space for extra copulations to occur (see Munsch-Masset et al., 2023), until dissection of the female reproductive tract.
+Once copulations began, each mating pair was gently placed on the lid of a petri dish and transferred in a cage of similar size containing either no individuals to simulate low immediate risk of sperm competition (n = 38 individuals composed by n = 23 grouped males and n = 15 singled males), 10 males to simulate high immediate risk of sperm competition (n = 38 individuals composed by n = 24 grouped males and n = 14 singled males), or 10 females to test the ability of males to recognise genuine competitors (n = 43 individuals composed by n = 27 grouped males and n = 16 singled males).
+Time was recorded once copulations were completed, and ‘high risk’ pairs – i.e. pairs that mated in the presence of conspecifics - were removed from the cage immediately after separation to ensure that female did not re-mate.
+Pairs were kept together in petri dishes where there is not enough space for extra copulations to occur (see Munsch-Masset et al., 2023), until dissection of the female reproductive tract.

 Figure 1 - Procedure for the mating experiment to measure the allocation of spermatozoa.
-Males from two mean risks of sperm competition treatments were transferred to a mating cage.
-After the begining of mating, the pair was transferred to a different cage according to the immediate risks of sperm competition treatment.
+Males from two mean risk of sperm competition treatments were transferred to a mating cage.
+After the begining of mating, the pair was transferred to a different cage according to the immediate risk of sperm competition treatment.

 Dissections and collection of data